 Projects will be evaluated based on the project selection criteria listed below and consistent with OAR 737-025-0092.
 The first set of selection criteria listed will be used to determine if the project is eligible for funding.
 The next set of criteria will be used to create an empirical staff score of the project for consideration in the Safe Routes Advisory Committee (SRAC) recommendations.
-The last project selection criteria will be used to flag any issues for consideration by the SRAC.
+The last project selection criteria will be used to flag any issues for SRAC consideration.

-Sto ep 1: Eligibility Criteria Implementation 1 The project description does not appear to address identified problem / barrier(s) for children biking and walking to school OAR 737-025-0092(1)(a)(B) and OAR 737-025-0092(1)(a)(C) Staff will flag an application for further review when there is no nexus drawn between problem and solution.
+Step 1: Eligibility Criteria Implementation Step 1 : Eligibility Criteria Implementation 1 The project description does not appear to address identified problem / hazard (s) and barrier(s) for children walking and rolling to school OAR 737-025-0092(1)(a)(B) and OAR 737-025-0092(1)(a)(c).
+Staff will flag an application for further review when there is no nexus drawn between problem and solution.
 After an application is flagged, staff will reach out to the applicant with an opportunity to update the application.
-2 The project scope and project description appear to be significantly out of alignment OAR 737-025-0092(1)(a)(C) Staff will flag an application for further review when the amount requested is out of alignment with the project OR if the information in the READINESS criteria was not taken into account in the amount requested.
+2 The project scope and project description appear to be significantly out of alignment OAR 737-025-0092(1)(a)(c).
+Staff will flag an application for further review when the amount requested is out of alignment with the project OR if the information in the READINESS criteria was not taken into account in the amount requested.
 After an application is flagged, staff will reach out to the applicant with an opportunity to update the application.
-3 The applicants must check all of the additional criteria set by statute and the Safe Routes to School Advisory Committee regarding a commitment to outreach, the project aligning with an adopted plan, within one mile of a school, school support, and support of all road authorities involved.
+3 The applicants must check all of the additional criteria set by statute and the Safe Routes to School Advisory Committee regarding a commitment to outreach, the project alignment with an adopted plan, within one mile of a school, school support, and support of all road authorities involved.
 Automation in the application will remove applicants who don't commit to these criteria.